mikowl/BoilerPress/README.md

 ##Stuff to add
 * Root files like .htaccess that includes gzipping and all that fun stuff.
 * Maybe add [Advanced Custom Fields](https://github.com/elliotcondon/acf/) snippets and examples in a template file.
-I use ACF in every project because it's awesome and fixes most short comings WP has as a CMS.
+ACF is awesome and fixes most short comings WP has as a CMS.
-* A file that queries all posts with pagination, not sure if this should be included in the index.php or a template file.